 I meet so many interesting people in my travels around Arizona that I’ve come to expect it.
-However, I would have never expected to meet an award-winning artist at the trailhead in my own neighborhood.
+But I never would’ve expected to meet an award-winning artist at the trailhead in my own neighborhood.

 As I was wrapping up a wonderful 6-mile hike in the Phoenix Mountain Preserve, I exchanged pleasantries with Marsha LAZAR Klinger who was finishing her hike at the same time.
 We agreed on what perfect weather we were having and how beautiful it was that day.
 She mentioned she had sketched a few images while on her hike and I asked to see them.